aiven/aiven-docs/docs/products/kafka/howto/configure-topic-tiered-storage.md

 When set to `-2`, the retention in local storage matches the total retention.
 In this scenario, the data segments sent to remote storage are also retained locally.
-Remote storage will contain older data segments only if the total retention exceeds the local retention.
+Remote storage contains older data segments only if the total retention exceeds the local retention.
 :::

 </TabItem>
 </Tabs>

-## (Optional) configure client-side parameter
+## (Optional) Configure client-side parameter

 For optimal performance and reduced risk of broker interruptions when using tiered storage, it is recommended to update the client-side parameter `fetch.max.wait.ms` from its default value of 500 ms to 5000 ms.

-However, this consumer configuration is no longer necessary starting from Apache Kafka version 3.6.2.
+This consumer configuration is no longer necessary starting from Apache Kafka version 3.6.2.
 Consider upgrading to Apache Kafka version 3.6.2 or later before enabling tiered storage.